Will-Repo/LayersTemplate/README.md

 ## Set-up, Dependencies & Build
 To build, run ```cmake -S . -B build/``` && ```cmake --build build``` from the root of the project.
-By default, the app file must be run from the build directory root, for relative paths in shader setup to work correctly.
-The app can modify the default file paths to change this behaviour.
+The app executable (found at ```build/app/app```) can be run from anywhere, as file path behaviour is defined relative to the executable location (this can be configured in the app config).

 ### User required dependencies:
 * **OpenGL** - Minimum Version: 4.3